 APPEAL INVOLVING FACULTY/STAFF

 All appeals where the Respondent is a University faculty or staff member shall be made to the Chancellor or his/her designee.
-Both the alleged victim and the Respondent may appeal any or all of the Title IX Coordinator’s decision in writing to the Chancellor or his/her designee within ten (10) calendar days of receipt of the Investigative Report.
+Both the alleged victim and the Respondent may appeal any or all of the Title IX Coordinator’s decision (including a finding regarding the Respondent’s responsibility or sanctions) in writing to the Chancellor or his/her designee within ten (10) calendar days of receipt of the Investigative Report.
 The appealing party must also provide a copy of the appeal to the Title IX Coordinator within the same time period.
 The appeal should include a brief statement describing any or all parts of the Investigative Report that is being appealed and the reason for appeal.
 Acceptable means of notification include email, facsimile, hand delivered notification or postal delivery.
 The Title IX Coordinator will promptly inform the other party of the appeal.

 Within thirty (30) calendar days of receipt of the appeal, the Chancellor or his/her designee will make a final determination as to whether the Complaint should be closed, whether a violation of Policy has occurred, and/or whether any additional or different remedial action or sanctions are warranted.
+The Chancellor may decide to impose sanctions that are more or less severe than the sanctions imposed by the Title IX Coordinator, even if the Respondent is the person who has taken the appeal.
 The Chancellor or his/her designee will concurrently notify the alleged victim and the Respondent of his/her decision.